 Consider whether the attorney has the skills, judgment and time to handle your affairs.
 Be aware that family members may find it difficult to act impartially, or may be influenced by other relatives.

 Once you’ve appointed an attorney, avoid later misunderstandings by making sure that close friends and family members know.

 Standard forms must be used for granting enduring powers of attorney.
-You can get these forms from the Office for Senior Citizens website and from lawyers and trustee companies.
+You can get these forms from the Ministry of Social Development's Senior Services website and from lawyers and trustee companies.